wbrozonowicz/wbrozonowicz.github.io/_posts/2022-01-21-sequelize-migrations_seeds copy.md

 "ssl": true,
 ```

-3. Usege of Heroku "Config vars"
+## Problem no.3: Usege of Heroku "Config vars"
 Config vars are Heroku environment variables.
 When You connect database, the url of db will be saved in Config vars with key "DATABASE_URL".
 You can check it in Your app settings on Heroku webpage.
 It is nice option: when credantials will be automatically changed by Heroku, this var also will be updated.
 But how to setup config.json to use it in app?

 Below code in config.json: